drudge/netsuite-v2017.2/README.md

 # NetSuite SOAP client for NodeJS based apps (v2017.2)

 This library is at early alpha stage, don't expect it to do much.
-If you are using NodeJS and struggling to get data from NetSuite's SOAP based SuiteTalk API then take a looking through the code.
+If you are using NodeJS and struggling to get data from NetSuite's SOAP based SuiteTalk API then looking through the code may prove informative.

 # Install